HBNetNetworks/.github/profile/README.md

 ## Contact

-For consulting inquiries or collaborations, reach out via [your email or website].
+For consulting inquiries or collaborations, reach out via our website at https://www.hbnet.tech/.

 ---